NanetteTaylor/native/README.md

-# Native — A web application display Akan day names based on birthdates and gender
+# Native — A web application that displays Akan day names based on birth dates and gender

 This project was developed as part of an assingment for a Software Engineering(2014) class in Ashesi University College.